holgerlembke/ESPxWebFlMgr/README.md

 # ESPxWebFlMgr

-* Manage your SPIFFS files with a simple web based interface.
+* Manage your files with a simple web based interface.
 * Supports Arduino ESP8266 and Arduino ESP32.
+* Has local editing, renaming, downloading and compression.

 ![this is it](https://raw.githubusercontent.com/holgerlembke/ESP8266WebFlMgr/master/img/screenshot1.png)